openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Stream Status and for triggering Verification.

 ## Event Stream Management {#management-api}
-Event Receivers manage how they receive events, and the subjects about which they want to receive events over an Event Stream by making HTTP requests to endpoints in the Event Stream Management API.
+Event Receivers manage how they receive events and the subjects about which they want to receive events over an Event Stream by making HTTP requests to endpoints in the Event Stream Management API.